Frequently Asked Questions

 - If you like coffee or tea, a small coffee pot or hot water boiler.

-- Mug/bowl/utensils – you are not allowed to take from the kitchen here
+- Mug/bowl/utensils – you are not allowed to use any of WOL Hungary's dinnerware outside of the dining room

 - Organizing drawers